-Contact our Learning and Engagement Officer, Elizabeth Bryan, to enquire about our programme and any alterations for school engagements in light of Covid-19.
+Contact our Learning and Engagement Manager, Elizabeth Bryan, to enquire about our programme and any alterations for school engagements in light of Covid-19.
 Email Elizabeth.Bryan@hounslow.gov.uk.

-We have developed a free virtual workshop coming soon for Key Stages 1 (English and Science) and 2 (English).
-It is called: The Story of the Mulberry Tree.
-Claire is trying to create a story about how the Mulberry Tree came to live in the garden at Hogarth’s House, but she is a bit stuck, can your class help her?
+The Story of the Mulberry Tree is a virtual workshop for Key Stages 1 (English and Science) and Key Stage 2 (English).
+We are trying to create a story about how the Mulberry Tree came to live in the garden at Hogarth’s House, but we’re a bit stuck, can your class help?

-The session with Claire is 30 minutes, but there are tasks for the students to complete before your session so we recommend it stretches over a few lessons.
-Make sure you and your class watches the introductory videos below in advance of your visit as they include details of each task.
+The interactive session is 30 minutes, but there are tasks for the students to complete beforehand so we recommend the topic stretches over a few lessons.
+Make sure you and your class watch the introductory videos below in advance of your visit as they include details of each task.